caseif/libarp/doc/SPEC.md

 The catalogue structure is comprised of sequential node descriptors which point to directories and resources in the package.
 The structure of a node descriptor is described below.

 The first node descriptor must describe the root directory of the package.
-This entry has the magic name "" (empty string).
+This node has the magic name "" (empty string).

 ##### Node Descriptor